US STOCKS-Nasdaq sets closing record

 added 20.89 points, or 0.41 percent, to 5,056.06.

-The Nasdaq shed 78.4 percent of its value from the 2000 peak
+The Nasdaq lost 78.4 percent of its value from the 2000 peak

 to its 2002 low 31 months later.
 From the March 2009 trough to